Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Eligible employers can claim relief on the cost of their National Insurance bill using the Employment Allowance.

-Employers must have at least 1 employee (or 2 directors) on the payroll to be eligible for the Employment Allowance.
+Employers must have at least 1 employee (or 2 directors) on the payroll and earning more than the £5,000 Secondary Threshold to be eligible for the Employment Allowance.
 The directors can’t already be claiming the allowance through another company.

-As well as making NI contributions on the wages that they pay their staff, employers must also make Class 1A and 1B National Insurance contributions on the equivalent financial value of any work benefits (known as Benefits in Kind, or BiKs) which they provide to employees.
+As well as making NI contributions on the wages they pay their staff, employers must also make contributions on the equivalent value of any work benefits (known as Benefits in Kind, or BiKs) which they provide to employees.

 National Insurance for self-employed people